-- (g) No measure shall be maintained: - (i) except to the extent and for such time as may be necessary to prevent or remedy serious injury or threat thereof and to facilitate adjustment; - (ii) for a period exceeding three years except that, in exceptional circumstances, the period may be extended by up to an additional one year, to a total maximum of four years from the date of first imposition of the measure, if the investigating authorities determine in conformity with procedures set out in subparagraphs (a) through (f) that the safeguard measure continues to be necessary to prevent or remedy serious injury and to facilitate adjustment and that there is evidence that the industry is adjusting and provided that provisions of Article 7.8 (Conditions and limitations on imposition of a Bilateral Safeguard measure) and Article 7.10 (Compensation) are observed; - (iii) beyond the expiration of the transitional safeguard period. - (h) No bilateral safeguard measure shall be applied to the import of an originating good for a period of one year from the date on which the first tariff reduction or tariff elimination takes effect for that originating good as committed under this Agreement. - (i) Upon the termination of the bilateral safeguard measure, the rate of customs duty for an originating product subject to the measure shall be the rate which would have been in effect, as per Annex 2A (Schedule of Tariff Commitments Thailand) or Annex 2B (Schedule of Tariff Commitments Sri Lanka), but for the bilateral safeguard measure. - (j) No bilateral safeguard measure shall be applied again to the import of a particular originating good which has been subject to such a measure, for a period of time equal to the duration of the previous bilateral safeguard measure, or two years, whichever is longer. - (3) The time frame to be used for calculating the applicable percentages shall be the most recent period of 12 months, where data is available.
+- (f) Each Party shall ensure that its competent authorities complete any such investigation within one year from the date of its initiation. - (g) No measure shall be maintained: - (i) except to the extent and for such time as may be necessary to prevent or remedy serious injury or threat thereof and to facilitate adjustment; - (ii) for a period exceeding three years except that, in exceptional circumstances, the period may be extended by up to an additional one year, to a total maximum of four years from the date of first imposition of the measure, if the investigating authorities determine in conformity with procedures set out in subparagraphs (a) through (f) that the safeguard measure continues to be necessary to prevent or remedy serious injury and to facilitate adjustment and that there is evidence that the industry is adjusting and provided that provisions of Article 7.8 (Conditions and limitations on imposition of a Bilateral Safeguard measure) and Article 7.10 (Compensation) are observed; - (iii) beyond the expiration of the transitional safeguard period. - (h) No bilateral safeguard measure shall be applied to the import of an originating good for a period of one year from the date on which the first tariff reduction or tariff elimination takes effect for that originating good as committed under this Agreement. - (i) Upon the termination of the bilateral safeguard measure, the rate of customs duty for an originating product subject to the measure shall be the rate which would have been in effect, as per Annex 2A (Schedule of Tariff Commitments Thailand) or Annex 2B (Schedule of Tariff Commitments Sri Lanka), but for the bilateral safeguard measure. - (j) No bilateral safeguard measure shall be applied again to the import of a particular originating good which has been subject to such a measure, for a period of time equal to the duration of the previous bilateral safeguard measure, or two years, whichever is longer.

-Article 7.9.
-Provisional Measures
+Article 7.9: Provisional Measures